Shiv162003/Everything_about_ml-/README.md

    - Define the problem and identify the customer needs.

 2. **Data Acquisition**
-   - Collect data through various sources such as ETL processes, SQL databases (DB, data warehouses), log files, Hadoop, or Spark.
+   - Collect data through various sources such as Extract Transform Load processes, SQL databases (DB, data warehouses), log files, Hadoop, or Spark.

 3. **Data Preparation**
    - Clean and preprocess the data to ensure it's ready for analysis.